timburbank/moonflower/README.md

 Development
 -----------

-To run locally, download the repository and run `./	python_server.sh`.
+To run locally, download the repository and run `./python_server.sh`.
 Then open <localhost:8000> in a browser.